CelinaAC7/CelinaAC7.github.io/about.md

 ### More Information

-In my free time I enjoy watching crime shows, walking my two chihuahua-terrier-mix dogs, and tending to my garden.
+In my free time I enjoy walking my two chihuahua-terrier-mix dogs, and tending to my garden(peppers, avocados, and other plants).

 ### Contact me